takesofficial/cissp/README.md

 Material and Resources for CISSP Certification | Last Update: 25/11/2025 |

 ## Intro
 This repository contains the study materials, references, and notes I used while preparing for the CISSP exam.
-I continue to refine and expand the content to keep it useful for anyone working toward certification.
 The volume of available material can make it difficult to know where to start or what deserves focused attention.
 This collection is not exhaustive, but it is designed to highlight resources, practice material, and references that provide real value.
 The study guides included here are updated for 2025 and aligned with the latest (ISC)² objectives and the 10th edition of the Official Study Guide.
 If you find this repository helpful, share it.
 If you notice errors or have improvements to suggest, let me know.
 Connect with me on [LinkedIn](https://www.linkedin.com/nicktakes).